menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Helenville is worth considering.

-Helenville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Helenville doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Helenville in 2022 was $43,666, which is wealthy relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $174,664 for a family of four.
+The per capita income in Helenville in 2022 was $40,479, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $161,916 for a family of four.
+However, Helenville contains both very wealthy and poor people as well.

 The people who call Helenville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Helenville residents report their race to be White, followed by Asian.
-Important ancestries of people in Helenville include German, Italian, English, French, and Austrian.
+The greatest number of Helenville residents report their race to be White.
+Important ancestries of people in Helenville include German, English, French, Polish, and Yugoslavian.

 The most common language spoken in Helenville is English.
 Other important languages spoken here include Polish and Italian.